-1. Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-2. Maximum Contaminant Level Goal (MCLG) -The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant (chlorine, chloramines, chlorine dioxide) allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-4. Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant (chlorine, chloramines, chlorine dioxide) below which there is no known or expected risk to health.
-MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-5. Action Level (AL) - The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.

-6. 90th Percentile - Out of every 10 homes sampled, 9 were at or below this level.

-7. ppm = parts per million, or milligrams per liter (mg/l)

-8. ppb = parts per billion, or micrograms per liter ($\mu g/l$)

-9. pCi/l = picocuries per liter (a measure of radioactivity)

-10. ND = Not Detected
+- Most of the data presented in this table is from testing done between January 1 December 31 2013.
+We monitor for some contaminants less than once per year, because the concentrations for those contaminants are not expected to vary significantly from year to year.
+As a result, some of our data though representative is more than a year old.
+For those contaminants, the date of the last sample is shown in the table. - 2) Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - 4) Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant (chlorine, chloramines, chlorine dioxide) allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - 5) Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant (chlorine, chloramines, chlorine dioxide) below which there is no known or expected risk to health.
+MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants. - 6) Action Level (AL): The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow. - 7) 90th Percentile: Out of every 10 homes sampled, 9 were at or below this level. - 8) MFL: Million fibers per liter longer than 10μm - 9) ppm: parts per million, or milligrams per liter (mg/l) - 10) ppb: parts per billion, or micrograms per liter (μg/l) - 11) pCi/I: picocuries per liter (a measure of radioactivity) - 12) Not Detected